Mohith07/FamPayProject/README.md

  Project to get Youtube video descriptions and search those videos as required

 ### Prerequisities
-1) Postgres DB for persisting data
+1) Postgres DB for persisting data + a DB with name "youtube"
 2) Youtube Data API Key for getting data from youtube

 ### Adding details